IBM/security-verify-reactjs-tutorial/README.md

 Navigate to `sources/frontend-gateway-svc/` and copy the `.env.sample` as `.env`.

 Open the file `.env`.
-Replace the placeholders with the `Security Verify Base URL`, `Client ID`, `Client Secret`, `Profile ID`, weather service route, user-info service that you noted earlier, and save the file.
+Replace the placeholders with the `Security Verify Base URL`, `Client ID`, `Client Secret`, `Profile ID`, route of weather service, route of user-info service that you noted earlier, and save the file.

 ```
 TENANT_URL=https://{{tenant id}}.verify.ibm.com